Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Finally, similarly to the last option, the further away you are from your generator, the quieter it will sound.
 Can you set yours up as far away from your home as possible?
 Or several meters from your camping spot.

-It may be obvious but it certainly helps reduce noise, just make sure you are not annoying your neighbours or other campers.
+It may be obvious but it certainly helps reduce noise, just make sure you are not annoying your neighbors or other campers.
 Combining this with a baffle box or sound deflectors will also help you get your generator to be quiet as a cricket.

 So there you have 10 awesome tips to reduce the noise levels of your generator and get it running as quiet as a cricket.
 There are loads of different options for you to try so whether you are on a budget, are looking for something portable or permanent and whether you are technically skilled or ready to get stuck into DIY you will find a tip that will work for you.